codysmith-data/GME-stock-predictions/README.md

 ![GME_stock_predictions](https://user-images.githubusercontent.com/58944210/147838872-3da09014-de7e-4b33-9588-6c5533ae4414.png)

-This is zoomed into the predicted data for clarity.

 So, predictions were successfully made, but 85% isn't a confidence I recommend making investments on.
 Perhaps a different model would have a higher confidence.